 Since 2006 members have been undertaking a rat control program at Mason Bay Stewart Island.
 Between September - Dec 2018 6 parties involving 22 hunters spent significant time checking 309 traps over 14 km of lines.
 Each trap is cleared and reset at least twice.
 Following on from a low catch year in 2017 for the 2018 year 280 rats were trapped by our teams.
 Six wild cats were also killed.
 2019 has been a record year.
 With our 6 parties completed we have accounted for 11 50 rats.
 This is over almost 500 rats more than our previous highest total.
-A full report will be posted as soon as it is completed by DOC.
+For the report on the 2019 year.

 The good news is that Hunting & Fishing Invercargill store have undertaken to provide us generous sponsorship which will mean that this program will continue into the future.
 Big thanks to Gerald and Mike.